- Pets and Animals

 Problems can occur above and below gum lines, where you can't see them, so an annual dental exam by your veterinarian is a good idea.
 Periodontal disease can lead to life threatening and costly health problems…but it’s preventable.

 Do you brush or dog's or cat's teeth?

-Perhaps National Pet Dental Health Month, started 21 years ago, has served its purpose and may be why there isn’t a lot of hoopla about it anymore.
+Perhaps the formal observance of National Pet Dental Health Month, started a generation ago, has served its purpose and may be why there isn’t a lot mentioned about it anymore.
 I know that in my daily dealings with pet owners, a large percentage of them are aware of the importance of their pet’s dental health and take steps to address it.

 Veterinarians have been doing a good job of stressing the issue all year long, not just in February, and pet supply stores all have substantial space devoted to dental health products.
 But, it’s worth acknowledging the annual observance if for no other reason than to once again stress the importance of paying attention to your pets’ teeth.